yurishkuro/opentracing-tutorial/csharp/src/lesson04/README.md

 We may ask - so what, we could've done the same thing by passing the `greeting` as an HTTP request parameter.
-However, that is exactly the point of this exercise - we did not have to change any APIs on the path from the root span in `Hello.cs` all the way to the server-side span in `formatter`, three levels down.
+However, that is exactly the point of this exercise - we did not have to change any APIs on the path from the root span in `Hello.cs` all the way to the server-side span in `FormatController`, three levels down.
-If we had a much larger application with much deeper call tree, say the `formatter` was 10 levels down, the exact code changes we made here would have worked, despite 8 more services being in the path.
+If we had a much larger application with much deeper call tree, say the `FormatController` was 10 levels down, the exact code changes we made here would have worked, despite 8 more services being in the path.
 If changing the API was the only way to pass the data, we would have needed to modify 8 more services to get the same effect.